CoboGlobal/cobo-waas2-python-sdk/docs/PolicyFieldValueType.md

 # PolicyFieldValueType

-The field value type.
-Possible values include:  - `INT`: The field value is an integer. - `Float2`: The field value is a float with two decimal places.
+The app field value type.
+Possible values include:    - `INT`: The file value type is int.   - `Float2`: The field value type is float with two decimal places.

 ## Properties